 - Your lawyer can represent you in court.
 Your attorney can advise you on how to best handle any disputes that arise with the insurance company and can pursue your case in court if necessary.

 Insurance companies do not have your best interest at heart.
 It is best to avoid speaking to the insurance companies unless you have an attorney representing you.
 This makes it easier to protect your rights and seek a proper financial settlement.
-Ultimately, the decision of whether or not to work with a lawyer is up to you.
+Ultimately, the decision of whether or not to work with an injury lawyer is up to you.

 Contact Kiley Law Group Before Speaking to the Insurance Companies